Table of Contents

 Besides excruciating and relentless pain, it not only impacts the social aspect of one’s life but also can become a financial burden with continuous medical treatment resulting in high medical costs.

 Since there is no cure for complex regional pain syndrome, it is also called “suicide disorder.”
-The pain is almost unbearable and those with such a syndrome end up taking their own lives just to find relief.
-It is a rare and the most painful condition, which is why there are often disputes among the policyholder and their own insurance company for a disability claim.
+The pain is almost unbearable, and those with such a syndrome take their own lives to find relief.
+It is a rare and the most painful condition, so there are often disputes among the policyholder and their own insurance company for a disability claim.

 Since the disorder can start with even minor injuries, it is best to take note of the symptoms that come with such disorders.
-The pain can start from a tingle and goes all the way to excruciating pain.
+The pain can start from an itch and go back to excruciating pain.
 You may experience swelling, sweating, sensitivity to touch, and a burning sensation.
-Tissue discoloration is also common with CRPS.
-The skin near the impact can fluctuate in temperatures and also colors (white to red to blue).
+Tissue discoloration is also familiar with CRPS.
+The skin near the impact can fluctuate in temperatures and colors (white to red to blue).

-The accident can impact a nerve triggering this disorder and areas around this nerve have throbbing pain to the point where patients are willing to have their legs or arms amputated just to get a bit of relief.
+The accident can impact a nerve triggering this disorder, and areas around it have throbbing pain to the point where patients are willing to have their legs or arms amputated to get some relief.
 This is why the suicide rate among patients with this disorder is high.

-If you’re looking to get disability insurance benefits from your long-term disability insurance company for CPRS, you should reach out to an expert disability lawyer who has experience in proving claims by backing them with substantial evidence.
+Suppose you want disability insurance benefits from your long-term disability insurance company for CPRS.
+In that case, you should reach out to an expert disability lawyer who has experience in proving claims by backing them with substantial evidence.